-Another of the objectives we have with Eden Projects is to reforest and revive the natural habitat of endangered animal species.
+One of the main goals that we have with Eden Projects is to reforest and revive the natural habitat of endangered animal species.

-Madagascar has some of the most unique and rare plant and animal species on earth, and yet 50% are in danger of extinction.
-In fact, one of the rarest mammal species on earth, the lemur, lives in the forests of Madagascar.
+Madagascar has some of the most unique and rare plant and animal species on earth.
+However, 50% of them are in danger of extinction.
+One of the rarest mammal species on earth, the lemur, lives in the forests of Madagascar.

 More than half of all lemur species are classified as vulnerable, endangered or critically endangered.
 In the last 2,000 years, at least 15 species of lemurs have become extinct.
 The two main reasons why these fascinating creatures are disappearing are poaching and deforestation.